 OnePlus Nord N200 5G Review: Battery Life and Charging

 In conclusion, the Nord N200’s battery life and charging capabilities align well with its budget-friendly position in the market.
-Its large battery ensures you won’t be left scrambling for a charger in the middle of the day, and its 18W charging offers a decent recharge speed, keeping your device powered up when you need it most.
+Its large battery ensures you will not be left scrambling for a charger in the middle of the day, and its 18W charging offers a decent recharge speed, keeping your device powered up when you need it most.

 OnePlus Nord N200 5G Review: Software and Updates